rust-lang/rust/text/0000-conservative-impl-trait.md

 ### Not legal in function pointers/closure traits

-Because `@Trait` defines a type tied to the concrete function body, it does not make much sense to talk about it separately in a function signature, so the syntax is forbidden there.
+Because `impl Trait` defines a type tied to the concrete function body, it does not make much sense to talk about it separately in a function signature, so the syntax is forbidden there.

 ### Compability with conditional trait bounds

-On valid critique for the existing `@Trait` proposal is that it does not cover more complex scenarios, where the return type would implement one or more traits depending on whether a type parameter does so with another.
+On valid critique for the existing `impl Trait` proposal is that it does not cover more complex scenarios, where the return type would implement one or more traits depending on whether a type parameter does so with another.